You want smart political talk without the meltdowns?

 And by a man called Donald J. Trump.

-Oh, well, but uh it's interesting how they never do uh they never contest the content of the WikiLeaks.
+They never contest the content of the WikiLeaks.

-But that's what it's about that we found out.
+But that's what it's about, that we found out.

 We know for a fact she rigged the primaries.